jumboduck/CV-Builder/README.md

 [The following Code Institute student project](https://github.com/sabinemm/fruit-game) helped me in creating and structuring this very readme file

 Thank you to [Felipe Alarcon](https://github.com/felipe-alarcon) for brainstorming the initial idea for the project, for assistance in testing and for support and guidance along the way.

+Many thanks to friends and family who helped testing the program.

 Thanks to the CI Slack community for advice in things large and small, and for encouragement throughout the process.